owos02/Linux-Introduction/README.md

 4. Enable "Force the use of specific Steam Play compatibility tool"
 5. Try to launch the game again

-If that doesn't work, you can try a software called [Lutris](https://lutris.net/)
+If that doesn't work, you can try a software called Lutris.

+#### Lutris

-Lutris is a software which uses installscripts made by the community to give you the highest probability of the game just running when you press launch.
+[Lutris](https://lutris.net/) is a software which uses installscripts made by the community to give you the highest probability of the game just running when you press launch.
 You can also connect other accounts to it like GOG or Steam though I personally haved tried those features yet.

 #### NVIDIA Settings

 If you have NVIDIA drivers installed, open "NVIDIA X Server Settings"